Eligibility and Application

 To qualify on the basis of mature years, you must be at least 23 years of age on the 1st January of the proposed year of entry.
 Suitability will be based on age, work and life experience that is relevant to the course, and academic aptitude.
 The assessment process may include an interview and a writing skills test.

-To qualify on the basis of matriculation, you must be 21 on the 1st January of the proposed year of entry. to matriculate on the results of the leaving certificate, a student must present at least six subjects selected according to course requirements (irish, english, mathematics, another language and any two subjects accepted for matriculation not already selected) and must obtain grade c3, or better, in two recognized subjects on higher papers, and grade d3, or better, in the remaining four subjects on ordinary or higher papers.
+To qualify on the basis of matriculation, you must be 21 on the 1st January of the proposed year of entry.
+To matriculate on the results of the leaving certificate, a student must present at least six subjects selected according to course requirements (Irish, English, mathematics, and any two subjects accepted for matriculation not already selected) and must obtain a minimum of grade H5 (HD1) in two subjects and a minimum of grade O6/H7 (OD3/HE) in the remaining four subjects.

 - Please view our curriculum (curriciulum tab) to see if what you have studied matches the modules on our diploma in business studies in order for you to gain an exemption

-- When you are applying online, please tick the box stating you are interested in an exemption and also fill in this form: accreditation of prior learning
+- When you are applying online, please tick the box stating you are interested in an exemption.
+You will need to complete the online Recognition of Prior Learning Form.
+To access the form please click here.

-- In your supporting documentation, please send on your transcripts of results and lists of modules you have completed
+- In your supporting documentation, please upload your transcripts of results and lists of modules you have completed.

-All exemption documents must be received by 30th July 2017 to be considered for the 2017/18 academic year.
+All exemption documentation must be submitted by 31st July 2022 to be considered for the 2022/23 academic year.

 Applicants whose previous education was not taught through the medium of English must meet the University's minimum English language requirements.
-Please note, to be considered for the 2017/18 year, all applicants must have either an English Language test scheduled, or have submitted the relevant documents demonstrating their English Language proficiency, before August 30th 2017
+Please note, to be considered for the 2020/21 academic year, all applicants must have the relevant documents demonstrating their English Language proficiency, before August 23rd August 2021.

 See http://www.ucd.ie/registry/admissions/elr.html for further information.